 - Constipation or diarrhea

 - Urinary incontinence

 - Sexual dysfunction

 - Muscle atrophy

 The first way that alcoholic neuropathy manifests itself is typically in dulled sensation and feeling in the hands and feet.
 It may not sound like the worst symptom, but the effects can severely impact your balance and ability to avoid bumping into things.
 With diminished abilities to feel your extremities, you will have trouble walking and grasping things.
 Additionally, you may injure your hands or feet and not notice until the wound has become infected.
 With diminished sensations, you can struggle to write, walk, type, or text, making daily tasks that much harder to accomplish.

 Alcoholic neuropathy may also progress to painful and hypersensitive feelings in the hands, feet, and limbs.
-Light touches may hurt, or you may experience a constant feeling of pins and needles.
-This kind of pain is difficult to bear, but for those who have drunk past a certain point of excessiveness, it can be a chronic condition.
+A light touch may hurt, or you may experience a constant feeling of pins and needles.
+This kind of pain is difficult to bear, but for those who have been drinking in excess, it can be a chronic condition.
 As it progresses, pain can vary in intensity.
 Severe alcoholic neuropathy will also result in muscle weakness.
 Our muscles need to receive messages from nerves to function properly, so when alcoholic neuropathy damages these nerves the muscles may not respond properly to stimulation.
 With muscle weakness comes a whole host of additional problems such as increased risk of injury, loss of bladder and bowel control, and sexual dysfunction.